Understanding Different Medicare Parts

 What is the role of Medicare Part C?

 Medicare Part C, more commonly known as Medicare Advantage, is an alternative to Original Medicare.
 It is offered by private insurance companies that contract with Medicare.
-These Medicare-approved private companies must provide at least the same benefits as Original Medicare (those covered under Part A and Part B), but they can also offer additional benefits, such as vision care, hearing aids, dental care, and even health wellness programs.
+These Medicare-approved private companies must provide at least the same benefits as Original Medicare (those covered under Part A and Part B), but they can also offer additional benefits, such as vision, hearing, dental, and/or fitness.
 Many also include Part D prescription drug coverage.
 These plans often have a network of doctors and healthcare providers you must use to get care, although the specifics can vary based on the type of plan (like HMO or PPO).

 What is covered by Medicare Part D?